Status: Special Area of Conservation (SAC)

 The southern area of the bank is covered by water seldom deeper than 20 m and extends within the SAC in UK waters down to 35–40 m deep.
 The bank structure slopes down to greater than 50 m deep in UK, Dutch and German waters.
 Its location in the open sea exposes the bank to substantial wave energy and prevents the colonisation of the sand by vegetation on the shallower parts of the bank.
 Sediments range from fine sands containing many shell fragments on top of the bank to muddy sands at greater depths supporting invertebrate communities, characterised by polychaete worms, amphipods and small clams within the sediment, and hermit crabs, flatfish, starfish and brittlestars on the seabed.
 Sandeels are an important prey resource found at the bank supporting a variety of species including fish, seabirds and cetacean.

 Occasional, discrete areas of coarser sediments (including pebbles) were recorded on the bank, dominated by the soft coral Alcyonium digitatum known as dead man's fingers, the bryozoan sea chervil Alcyonidium diaphanum and serpulid worms.
 The SAC in UK waters adjoins the Dutch and German Dogger Bank SACs.
-Further detail on the evidence for this SAC can be found in the Evidence section.
+Further detail on the evidence for this SAC can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this SAC can be found in the Standard Data Form listed in the Relevant Documentation section.